BenTheElder/site/content/posts/lazy-load-youtube.md

 - Placeholders must look decent on a static site, even without javascript
 - Videos should ideally actually play after the user clicks "play"
-- No frameworks, no builds, only: hugo, html, CSS, and minimal javascript
+- No frameworks, no compilation.
+Only static HTML, CSS, and minimal javascript

 ## The Placeholder